superman-sun/Censorship-Data-Driven-DNS-Resolution-Anomaly-Detection/README.md

 measurement points provided by the [RIPE measuring platform](https://atlas.ripe.net/) can be utilized to achieve this.
 The corresponding tool code is: *__ripe_measurement_aip.py__*;

-### 2. Ensemble Algorithm Model and Feature Data
+### 2. Ensemble Algorithm Model and Source Data

 * a.
 In our ensemble learning algorithm model, the first layer of base models includes: KNN, Logistic Regression (LR), Support Vector Machine (SVM), Random Forest (RF), AdaBoost Classifier, and ExtraTrees Classifier.
 In the second-level model, we selected the Boosted Tree Learning Model, XGBoost, as our meta-classifier.
-Specific code implementation:
+Specific code implementation: *__ml_extract_features.py__*.

+* b.

 ### Issue Feedback